 The default destination port range defined in ibaPDA is 5010 - 5017.
-The maximum supported length of the UDP data is 4096 bytes.
-Longer messages will be rejected by ibaPDA.
+The maximum supported length of the UDP data is 4096 bytes. ibaPDA rejects longer messages.

 The controller should cyclically send a message with a fixed layout to the ibaPDA system using a fixed destination port.
 If more than one message with a different content is needed, the same destination IP address must be used, but to another destination port within the defined range.